As COVID-19 progresses, it’s hard to ignore the far-reaching effects of the pandemic.

 Because the status of social distancing orders and their impact on businesses seem to differ every day, it’s important that you’re in tune with the changing tide.

 When it comes to closures and other regulations that could affect your business during this time, your state and city governments will probably play the biggest role.
 While you may be tempted to only track the news at the national level, make sure you have your local news station and paper in regular rotation.

 Consider setting up notifications so you can receive real-time updates on the status of orders in your area, whether it’s from social media feeds or your local news source.
-The earlier you can find out about new regulations, the faster you can begin adjusting your strategy.
+The earlier you find out about new regulations, the faster you can adjust your strategy.

-- Communicate with staff members that they won’t be working and how you’ll be handling payroll during that time.
+- Communicate with staff members that they won’t be working and how you’ll handle payroll during that time.

 - Communicate with dog daycare clients that they’ll need to make new arrangements for their pets.